 - order the withdrawal of illicit advertising, even in the absence of proof, of actual loss, damage or of an intention of negligence; or

 - prohibit illicit advertising which has not yet been published.

 For more information, see:

-- ‘Price indication’ on the European Commission's website.
+- ‘Misleading advertising’ on the European Commission's website

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.